nkargas/Gen2-UHF-RFID-Reader/README.md

 ### Update:

 To run with a SBX daugherboard, uncomment the line #self.source.set_auto_dc_offset(False) in reader.py file.

+14/12/15: Fixed a small issue in tag decoding.

 ## Tested on:
   Ubuntu 14.04 64-bit
   GNU Radio 3.7.4